Cummins Onan P9500DF EFI - 7500/9500W Dual Fuel Generator With Remote Start And EFI Engine

 The following charts are provided to give you an idea of how some of the key specs of the Cummins Onan P9500DF EFI compare to dual fuel generators of similar power (between 7000 and 8000 W).

 - In terms of autonomy, the Onan P9500DF EFI offers up to 14.4 hours at a 25% load, placing it at the lower range within its type and power range.
-If you wish to prioritize autonomy, the DuroMax XP10000EH shines as one of the top contenders, offering one of the highest run times among generators with similar power output, totaling up to 22 hours.
+If you consider autonomy on a single full tank as one of the deciding factors, one of the generators in the same power range that offers the highest run time is the DuroMax XP10000EH, with up to 22 hours.

 Price comparison